We are very pleased to announce the Memoria Technica Horological Lecture Series in partnership with

 1204 MINOR AVE – SEATTLE, WA 98101

-We ask guests to sign in upon arrival and suggest a $10 donation.
+We ask guests to sign in upon arrival.

 This series is privately organized and funded by Memoria Technica.
 All donations directly contribute to speaker and event costs.
 You can support the series through purchasing seats or a sponsorship package.
 Details here.